 Gaining knowledge

 Vulval pain is often misdiagnosed and mistreated, and it often fails to respond to treatment.
-For many women the condition is surrounded by much mystery as to the cause and effective, appropriate treatments.
+For many sufferers the condition is surrounded by much mystery as to the cause and effective, appropriate treatments.
 The benefits of attending a support group would be the chance to discuss different treatments, possible causes of pain and ways of coping with pain.

 Giving as well as receiving support